electerm/electerm/README.md

 ## Support

-Without users's feedbacks/suggestions/pull requests/language files, this project would not get this far, would love to hear from you, please tell me what you think, [submit an issue](https://github.com/electerm/electerm/issues), [send me an email](mailto:zxdong@gmail.com), [create/fix language files](https://github.com/electerm/electerm-locales) or create a pull requests, all welcome.
+Without users's feedbacks/suggestions/pull requests/language files, this project would not get this far, would love to hear from you, please tell me what you think, [submit an issue](https://github.com/electerm/electerm/issues), [send me an email](mailto:zxdong@gmail.com), [create/fix language files](https://github.com/electerm/electerm-locales) or create pull requests, all welcome.

 ## Dev